 You’ve likely heard of Tenev before as a key figure in the Reddit short squeeze event featuring GameStop (NYSE: GME) and AMC (NYSE: AMC).
 Indeed Robinhood has a controversial history and a checkered past with retail investors.

 Robinhood’s trading brokerage revolves around a mobile and desktop app.
-It made zero-commission trading the norm which definitely appealed to the millennial generation.
+It made zero-commission trading the norm, which appealed to millennials.
 But Robinhood also operates under the Payment for Order Flow system.

-This means that the trades its users make are sent to institutions who pay for this data and receive it seconds before the trade is executed.
+This means the trades its users make are sent to institutions that pay for this data and receive it seconds before the trade is executed.

 What Is Acorns?

-Acorns is an American fintech company that launched in 2012 and provides incremental and passive investing strategies.
+Acorns is an American fintech company launched in 2012, providing incremental and passive investing strategies.

-The company was founded by a father and son duo named Walter Cruttended III and Jeffrey James Cruttenden.
+The company was founded by a father and son duo named Walter Crittenden III and Jeffrey James Cruttenden.

-While Robinhood is a trading brokerage, Acorns is what is called a robo-investor.
-This means that after adding money to the account, Acorns will do most of the passive investing for the user.
+While Robinhood is a trading brokerage, Acorns is a robo-investor.
+This means that Acorns will do most of the passive investing for the user after adding money to the account.

 Robinhood vs Acorns: Robinhood Fees

 Robinhood is one of the more reasonably priced trading platforms on the internet.
-It’s difficult to compare prices between the two apps since they have such different investing styles.
+However, comparing prices between the two apps is difficult since they have different investing styles.

-Robinhood has zero-commission trading which means transaction fees are a thing of the past.
-It does have a premium subscription cost of about $5.00 per month for Robinhood Gold.
+Robinhood has zero-commission trading, meaning transaction fees are a thing of the past.
+However, it does have a premium subscription cost of about $5.00 per month for Robinhood Gold.

-With the Gold membership users receive access to margin trading, Level II market data from NASDAQ, and bigger deposits.
-The only other fee Robinhood has is an account transfer fee of $75.00 if you choose to leave the platform.
-In the Robinhood vs Acorns debate let’s look at Acorns fees.
+The Gold membership allows users to access margin trading, Level II market data from NASDAQ, and bigger deposits.
+Robinhood only has an account transfer fee of $75.00 if you choose to leave the platform.
+Let’s look at Acorns’ fees in the Robinhood vs Acorns debate.

 Robinhood vs Acorns: Acorns Fees

-Since Acorns does a lot of the heavy lifting for you, it is understandable why it has higher fees for users.
+Since Acorns does a lot of the heavy lifting for you, it is understandable why it has higher user fees.
 Acorns charges account management fees of $3.00 per month for individuals and $5.00 for families.

-Other than that, Acorns only other fee is the transfer fee which is $50.00.
+Other than that, Acorns’ only other fee is the transfer fee which is $50.00.
 There is no charge to close your account and liquidate it.
-For passive investors, Acorns actually provides a lot of bang for your buck.
+So for passive investors, Acorns provides a lot of bang for your buck.

 Robinhood Investment Options

-Between Robinhood vs Acorns, there is no contest when it comes to investment options.
-Robinhood is a full on trading platform which means it allows its users to take control of their own investments.
+Between Robinhood vs Acorns, there is no contest regarding investment options.
+Robinhood is a full-on trading platform, allowing its users to take control of their own investments.

 Most other brokerages charge a fee per options contract traded.
 Robinhood even allows users to buy fractional shares of companies.
-This comes in handy for smaller accounts who wish to invest in expensive stocks like Amazon or Tesla.
+This is handy for smaller accounts that wish to invest in expensive stocks like Amazon or Tesla.

 Robinhood even allows users to invest in cryptocurrencies directly through its app.
-The Robinhood Crypto wallet also offers 0% trading fees for crypto transactions.
+In addition, the Robinhood Crypto wallet also offers 0% trading fees for crypto transactions.

-Its platform offers popular cryptos like Bitcoin, Ethereum, and DogeCoin amongst others.
-Robinhood crypto offers industry-leading security and holds all crypto investments in cold storage.
+Its platform offers popular cryptos like Bitcoin, Ethereum, and DogeCoin.
+In addition, Robinhood Crypto offers industry-leading security and holds all crypto investments in cold storage.
 This helps to protect the site from crypto hackers and other malicious attacks.

 Acorns Investment Options

-Acorns definitely has a more structured way of investing for its users.
+Acorns has a more structured way of investing for its users.
 It has a portfolio of pre-built funds that are created by risk tolerance.
-Essentially these are groups of different ETFs that help investors passively diversify their investment.
+These are groups of different ETFs that help investors passively diversify their investments.

 This is what is referred to as a robo-investor.
-This definitely helps out people who don’t follow individual stocks and simply want exposure to the market.
-Acorns does not allow users to buy individual stocks, fractional shares, or trade options.
+This helps out people who don’t follow individual stocks and want exposure to the market.
+However, Acorns does not allow users to buy individual stocks, fractional shares, or trade options.